Investment Fee Erosion Calculator

 Total fee for advised investor in active funds: often 2.0-2.5%.

 Difference: roughly 1.9% annually.
 On a 200,000 portfolio over 30 years at 6% gross return: 1,147,000 at 0.30% fees vs 602,000 at 2.3% fees.
 The passive investor ends with nearly 550,000 more — despite identical underlying returns.
 This is the fee math that's driving the global shift toward passive investing.
-The active-fund industry's core challenge: most active funds underperform their benchmarks after fees, and even those that match the benchmark lose the fee drag over time.
+The active-fund industry's core challenge: S&P's SPIVA scorecards have repeatedly found that most active funds underperform their benchmarks after fees over long periods, and even those that match the benchmark lose the fee drag over time.

 The "advice adds 3%" argument